-The Complete Guitarist: Major- and Minor-Scale Excercises to Improve Your Playing
+Major- and Minor-Scale Exercises to Improve Your Playing

-Hey, everyone.
-In my last two blog posts (See them under RELATED CONTENT below the photo of me), I discussed arpeggios and how to incorporate them into your playing to learn the fretboard and add some color to your leads.
+In my last two columns (See them under RELATED CONTENT below the photo), I discussed arpeggios and how to incorporate them into your playing to learn the fretboard and add some color to your leads.

 This time, I'd like to discuss some really cool major- and minor-scale exercises that will help your overall guitar playing on many levels.

 EXAMPLES 1 and 2 are a major and a natural minor scale, respectively, over three octaves spanning from the sixth string to the first string.

 At first look, it seems harmless enough.
 But when we analyze it, this exercise presents a few challenges.
 The rhythm starts out as triplets played legato with hammer-ons.
 But in the second measure, the rhythm changes to 16th notes played legato with the pinky slide into the next triplet.
 Although this may seem simple, it is not easy.